-Short form instructions are similar to the SF instructions in the 16-bit processors.
+SF instructions are similar to the SF instructions in the 16-bit processors.
 They specify operations between the contents of a register and the contents of an immediate field, whose value is small enough to be expressed in four bits.
-These instructions require 16 bits, as shown in Figure 1-11.
+These instructions require 16 bits, as shown in Figure 1-13.